mehdisadeghi/jekyll-theme-mehdix-rtl/README.md

 markdown: Markright
 ```

+### Footer
+If any of the following ids is present in the config a corresponding item will be added to the footer:

+- github_username
+- twitter_username
+- feedburner_id
+- email

 ### Analytics
 In order to send pageviews to Google Analytics set your ID in the `_config.yml`: `google_analytics_id: YOUR_ID`